Leptospirosis

 • Mostly healing under antibiotic therapy after 2-6 weeks.

-• Letality can be up to 40%, with older patients being particularly affected.
+• Lethality can be up to 40%, with mainly elderly patients affected.

 1. Enwonwu CO.
 Infectious oral necrosis (cancrum oris) in Nigerian children: a review.
 Community Dent Oral Epidemiol 1985;13:190-4.